-- Developments should mediate between surrounding scale, proportions, height (including shoulder height) and density, and carefully respond to it with some scope for increases in height, density and massing. - Developments should follow the existing urban grain and/or street frontage. - Developments should consider different character of streets if the site faces more than one and respond to each in a suitable way.
+- Developments should mediate between surrounding scale, proportions, form, height (including shoulder height) and density, and carefully respond to it with some scope for increases in height, density and massing. - Developments should follow the existing street pattern and/or street frontage. - Developments should consider different character of streets if the site faces more than one and respond to each in a suitable way.

-- Developments should use highquality, durable materials that respond sympathetically to surrounding palette. - Developments should re-stitch or repair urban fabric and complete the streetscape, while carefully introducing new character elements that mark a mediation between existing elements or a transition between existing and future character.
+- Developments should use high-quality, durable materials that respond sympathetically to surrounding palette. - There might be opportunity for developments to integrate more playful façade compositions that respond sympathetically to surrounding design. - Developments should re-stitch or repair urban fabric and complete the streetscape, while carefully introducing new character elements that mark a mediation between existing elements or a transition between existing and future character.